meavia-jing/sBlot/Documentation/Sblot Documentation.md

     padding: 2px;">Figure 7.
 The density plot shows the posterior preference for two features (F1, F2) in an area</div>
 </center>

-[Part 2.5](#configpre) is to set parameters and [Part 3.4](#pythonpre)  specifies codes for drawing the Preference plots.
+[Part 2.5](#configpre) shows how to setup the config plot file for generating preference plots.
+[Part 3.4](#pythonpre) shows how to execute the function to draw the preference plots.

 	### 1.4 DIC plots <a name="DIC"></a>
-The Deviance Information criterion (DIC) is a measure for the performance of a model, considering both model fit and model complexity.
-DIC plots visualize the DIC across several models, usually with increasing number of areas, K, and help the analyst to decide for an appropriate number of areas.
+The Deviance Information criterion (DIC) is a measure for the performance of a model, considering both model fit and model complexity.
+DIC plots visualize the DIC across several models, usually with increasing number of clusters, K, and help the analyst to decide for an appropriate number of clusters.
 As a rule of thumb, the best model is the one where the DIC levels off. **Figure 8** shows the DIC for seven models with increasing number of areas – K = 1 to K = 7.
 The DIC levels off for K = 2, suggesting two salient contact areas in the data.
 As the DIC plot compares performance across models, it needs several result files as input.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"